 How to Kill Grass

 Most people with natural grass lawns spend their time and money keeping them alive, but there are some instances where you might need to kill grass instead.
+If you find yourself in this situation, there a 7 easy ways to kill grass.
+We cover them and reasons you may need to remove grass below.

 Here are five of the most common reasons for killing grass in Southern California: